meangrinch/LocalLens/README.md

 ## Local Lens

-A local image search engine powered by CLIP/SigLIP 2.
-Search for images in your local directories using natural language queries.
+Web application for finding images in your local directories using natural language queries or reverse image search.
+Powered by vision embedding models (e.g., CLIP/SigLIP 2).

 ## Features

-- Image-text retrieval using CLIP/SigLIP 2/Other models
+- Index and update local image directories using ChromaDB (recursive)
-- Index and update local image directories using ChromaDB
+- Perform targeted searches to retrieve relevant images (text only, image only, text + image)
-- Perform natural language searches to find relevant images
+- Display search results in a gallery in order of confidence
-- Find duplicate images in a ChromaDB database
+- Find duplicate image pairs
 - Web UI (Gradio)

 ## Requirements